Florida Blue has the best cheap health insurance in Florida. The cheapest option from Florida Blue costs $495 per month before discounts.

 Are health insurance rates going up in FL?

 Rate changes differ by plan tier.
-For example, Catastrophic plans actually got 5% cheaper from 2023 to 2024.
-On the other hand, the cost of an average Platinum plan rose by 9%.
+For example, Catastrophic plans rose by 19% year on year.
+On the other hand, Silver and Platinum plans rose by only 6%, on average.

 Tier